Skip to content

 Penalties for fly-tipping

-Anyone caught fly-tipping can be issued with a fixed penalty and/or prosecuted.
-In Scotland the main legislation is the Environmental Protection Act 1990 (EPA 1990), Sections 33, 34 and 59.
+Anyone caught fly-tipping can be issued with a fixed penalty and/or prosecuted under the Environmental Protection Act 1990, Sections 33, 34 and 59.

-Fines are up to £40,000 and/or six months imprisonment.
+Fines of up to £40,000 and/or six months imprisonment can be applied in court.
 Fines are unlimited if the case goes to the High Court, and offenders can get up to two years imprisonment, or five years if hazardous waste is dumped.

 Where fly-tipping involves the use of a vehicle, the driver can be prosecuted, as can the owner of the vehicle.
 The Police also have powers to seize vehicles used for fly-tipping.